keploy/community-blog/clw7g08xi00070akw7ued1u4f.md

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1714334533795/f1fd8287-3ef7-40d5-9c49-1f9b585f2235.png align="center")

-### Unit Testing
+### What is Unit Testing?

-**Unit testing** is a type of software testing that focuses on individual units or components of a software system.
+**Unit testing** is the basic block of the software testing pyramid that focuses on individual units or components of a software system.
 And, the purpose of unit testing is to validate that each unit of the software works as intended and meets the requirements.

 Unit testing are generally performed by the developers, and it is performed early in the development process before the code is integrated and tested as a whole system.

 * Unit tests form the base of the pyramid and are the most numerous.